You bought your new aquarium, filled it with water. The next step is adding fish, right?

 To confirm that the nitrite drop is due to the beneficial bacteria, use your test kit to check for nitrates.
 If they are present, you are now in the final stage of cycling your tank.

 Now, we still want to make sure that the bacteria has enough food to eat.
-So add a half dose of ammonia every few days to keep the levels above 1 ppm.
+So add a half dose of ammonia as needed, each day if you have too, to keep the levels above 1 ppm.

 Continue testing.
 When you can add a half dose of ammonia and both your ammonia and nitrite levels read zero 24 hours later, your nitrogen cycle is complete.